vega/.github/project-docs/GOVERNANCE.md

 To become an Admin, a Maintainer must be nominated and approved by the existing Admins using the same process as for Maintainers.
 Admins are listed in the [ADMINS.md file](ADMINS.md).

-Admins who are inactive for a year may be removed from the Admin list.
+Admins who are inactive for a year may be removed from the Admin list by 3/4 vote of the existing Admins.

 ## Decisions